 - Full Year

 - Be of Junior or Senior year standing at the start of the program

 To apply, Northwestern students must:

-- Fall/Full Year applicants must complete an NU Study Abroad Application by January 15th.
-In addition, applicants must interview in Italian with Professor Tom Simpson from the Department of French and Italian before the January 15th deadline.
+- Interview in Italian with Professor Tom Simpson from the Department of French and Italian before the NU Application deadline.

 - At least a B average overall and in all Italian courses